microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 1. In the **Global options** window, make sure the following settings are enabled and click **OK** to confirm.

     **Steps**
-    1. Enable step cost indicators
+    1. Enable query folding indicators
     1. Show script in step callout

     **Column profile**